 - Use spreadsheet software to calculate basic descriptive statistics such as mean, median, mode, standard deviation, and skew.

-- Understand how to analyze the frequency of survey responses
+- Analyze frequency distributions of variables such as survey responses

 - Calculate rate of change to understand trends